-1. [OSHA Limited Access Page](#).
+1. [OSHA Extranet](#).
 You must enter a user name and a password.
 (If you do not have a user name and password, contact your district supervisor).
 From this website, click on the IMIS Database Access, then click on Establishment Search and follow the instructions.
-2. OSH Division Targeting System - to verify inspection activity and company information linked by Unemployment Insurance account number.
-Access to this resource is through the NCDOL intranet page under the OSH Division, Compliance and Targeting System tab at the top of the page.
-OSH personnel with access to the intranet have access to the first three features under the Targeting System, which are as follows: - a.
-N. C. Site Lookup - to research employer/company site information, which contains confidential Employment Security Commission data.
+2. OSH division Targeting System - to verify inspection activity and company information linked by Unemployment Insurance account number.
+Access to this resource is through the OSH One Stop Shop, Inspection Resources Tab, OSH division Targeting System link.
+Only OSH personnel with approval have access to the first three features under the Targeting System, which are as follows: - a.
+N. C. Site Lookup - this site can be used to research confidential employer/company site information from NC Dept of Commerce, Division of Employment Security.

 - b.
 Site Info.
 Change Request - to submit to the PSIM Bureau changes or corrections to the current employer/company information, add new sites, make sites inactive, etc. - c.
-Possible Incorrect UI Number in IMIS System - reference list of possible incorrect UI numbers which have been entered on OSHA-1's.
+Possible Incorrect UI Number in OE System - reference list of possible incorrect UI numbers which have been entered on inspection reports.

-Note: Access to other files on the Targeting System requires a username and password and is limited to compliance supervisors and CSHO II's.
+Note: Access to other files on the OSH Targeting System requires a username and password and is limited to compliance supervisors and CSHO II's.

 - 3. Closed inspection files.

-- 4. NC Business Directory.
+- 4. N.C.
+Business Directory.

 - 5. Directory of NC Manufacturing Firms.

 - 6. NC Industrial Commission - main phone number: 919-807-2501.

-- 7. Employment Security Commission (ESC) - for Unemployment Insurance (UI) account verification.
+- 7. NC Department of Commerce, Division of Employment Security (DES) - for Unemployment Insurance (UI) account verification.
 Director of public information phone number: 919-733-4329.
 Tax information phone number: 919-707-1150.
-However, a CSHO's initial contact for UI account information questions will be the PSIM Bureau, and if necessary, the PSIM Bureau will contact the ESC.
+However, a CSHO's initial contact for UI account information questions will be the PSIM Bureau, and if necessary, the PSIM Bureau will contact the DES.

 - 8. [Internet Yellow Pages](#).

 - 9. [U.S. Postal Service](#) - to verify addresses and ZIP codes.

 - 10. Reference U.S.A.